KarelKubat/dbcpp/sql3cpp/README.md

 `file:///path/my.db?mode=ro`| Read-only mode

-Class `sql3::Connection` has a number of other public methods which are used in `sql3::Transaction` (see below) but may be usable in another context:
+Class `sql3::Connection` has a number of other public methods which are used in `sql3::Transaction` (see below) but may be usable in another context.
+If you use this class in connection with `sql3::Transaction`, which you most probably will, then using these methods is discouraged because this functionality is managed by the transaction interface.

 *  `void disconnect()`: Commits or rolls back the transaction and disconnects
 *  `bool connected() const`: Returns `true` when connected